dishadass/Maximum-Clique---SAT-solver/SATproj_DASS/README.md

 3. Call Glucose on the corresponding CNF.
 4. Stop at the first k for which the SAT instance is **unsatisfiable**.

-The largest k for which the SAT instance was satisfiable is then reported as the **maximum clique size** ω(G) for that graph (and the script also prints an example clique of that size).
+The largest k for which the SAT instance was satisfiable is then reported as the **maximum clique size** ω(G) for that graph.

 ### 1.4 Instance parameters and constraints